 It’s no surprise that the enchanting Victorian town of Fernandina Beach should attract so many artists.
 Running through the middle of town is Centre Street, with Amelia Island’s newest fine art and collectibles gallery showcasing paintings, sculpture, mixed media and glass.
 On the second Saturday of each month, several downtown galleries host an open house with artist meet and greets during Artrageous Artwalk.

 Prominent Chicago publisher Otto Lightner donated his lifetime collection of art and antiques to the City of St. Augustine to run a museum in the former Hotel Alcazar.
 The building itself is a work of art, built by Henry Flagler and designed by Carrere and Hastings of the New York Public Library and the World’s Fair in Chicago.
 Visitors will find an eclectic mix of art, from beautiful glass works by Louis Comfort Tiffany and antiques from the brother of Napoleon Bonaparte to watercolors, oil paintings, painted-seashell sculptures and 5,000 salt and pepper shakers.

 75 King St., St. Augustine

 The Cultural Center at Ponte Vedra Beach

 This not-for-profit organization features spectacular artists in various media like hand-coiled pottery, abstract paintings, photography and tapestry.
-The center also hosts popular local events like dinners with artists, workshops open to the public, to "Culinary Talk" and "Taste from Chef Samuel Forbes of the Savory Market."
+The center also hosts local events like workshops open to the public, youth art camps and private music lessons.

 50 Executive Way, Ponte Vedra Beach